 I didn’t actually throw a party.
 But this Roasted Cherry Crostini with Goat Cheese and Smoked Turkey makes an excellent party appetizer.

 Roasted Cherry Crostini

-I thought if I added roasted cherries to one of my favorite sauces, it would taste amazing with the Hickory Smoked Sun Dried Tomato Turkey Breast.
+So I decided to add roasted cherries to one of my favorite sauces.
+I thought it would taste amazing with the Hickory Smoked Sun Dried Tomato Turkey Breast.